rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 }
 ```

 This is great!
-We can now access the data in both the main thread as long as we'd
+You can now access the data in both the main thread as long as you'd
 like.
-But what if we want to *mutate* the data in both places?
+But what if you want to *mutate* the data in both places?

-For this, we usually need some kind of "inner mutability", a type that doesn't
+For this, you will usually need some kind of "inner mutability" — a type that doesn't require an
-require an `&mut` to modify.
-On the desktop, we'd typically reach for a type
+`&mut` to modify.
+On the desktop, you'd typically reach for a type like `Mutex`, `lock()`-ing it to
-like a `Mutex`, which requires us to `lock()` it before we can gain mutable access
-to the data.
+gain mutable access to the data.

 That might look something like this: